 The California Housing Partnership advocates at the state and federal level for affordable housing resources.

-At a state level, CHPC works to support policies and improve programs that increase financial resources for owners of low-income multifamily housing.
+The Partnership works to support policies and improve programs that increase financial resources for owners of low-income multifamily housing.
 This includes working in close collaboration with other regional housing associations to assess housing-related state legislation, to advocate for a permanent source of state funding for affordable housing, and to work closely with state regulatory bodies to increase access to energy efficiency resources for affordable multifamily rental housing.

-At a federal level, CHPC closely monitors affordable housing resource issues and focuses efforts on reminding legislatures of the critical importance federal housing programs play in the lives of low-income Californians.
+The Partnership closely monitors affordable housing resource issues and focuses efforts on reminding legislatures of the critical importance federal housing programs play in the lives of low-income Californians.

-CHPC’s research and publications directly support our policy and advocacy goals.
+The California Housing Partnership’s research and publications directly support our policy and advocacy goals.